 This time of year, many lawyers are reflecting on the wins and losses of the past year.
-You may wonder how to make 2020 even better.
+You may wonder how to make next year even better.
 Few New Year’s resolutions will be more impactful than those you make to protect your future.
-Secure a brighter future for your professional reputation and law career in 2020 with these top 10 best practices New Year’s resolutions for lawyers.
+Secure a brighter future for your professional reputation and law career next year with these top 10 best practices New Year’s resolutions for lawyers.

 1. Screen Your Clients